Kisky3/TOEIC/README.md

 11.`retailer`: one who sells goods in a store to consumers.

 12.`thrift`: wise and careful use of money and goods; avoidance of waste.

+13.`vender`: a seller of small articles that can be carried about or pushed on a cart.

+14.`workmanship`: skill in making things; the quality of the work done.